 Wednesday, January 23, 2013

-Time for more cold weather recipes to warm you.
+Time for a cold weather recipe to warm you.
 Below is another favorite of Studs.
 Your family is sure to love it, too.
 Don’t worry about alcohol content.
 It cooks away, leaving behind a rich taste to enhance the meat.

 Beef Braised in Stock & Red Wine